 Outpatient Therapy: In addition to cases that are followed on a specialty rotation, over the course of the year, each intern will carry –up to 5 outpatient therapy cases at any given time depending upon rotations selected.
 Referrals will include children and families coping with a medical diagnosis, noncompliance with medical treatment recommendations, pain control, and more traditional outpatient referrals, including depression, attention and behavior problems, anxiety, and family conflict.
-Interns will have the opportunity to see a variety of clients ranging in age, socioeconomic status, and cultural diversity.
+Interns will have the opportunity to see a variety of clients ranging in age, socioeconomic status, cultural diversity, and medical complexity.
 As a part of the outpatient therapy rotation, interns will conduct new patient initial evaluations.
 Through the outpatient therapy clinic, interns receive exposure to a wide range of referral questions and in making decisions about what services are needed.
 Participation in this clinic provides interns the ability to refine their skills in rapid interviewing, diagnosis, case conceptualization, intervention, and disposition of outpatient therapy cases.

 Behavioral Emergency Services/On Call: A distinctive feature of our program is that all interns receive training in managing behavioral emergencies through the provision of consultation services to the CHOC Emergency Department and hospital inpatient medical units.
 Interns and postdoctoral fellows rotate taking after hours call throughout the year for high risk consults.
 Trainees are always paired with a faculty member for this coverage.
 High risk consults include assessment of suicide risk or acute mental status changes.
-Interns will conduct a brief clinical interview, provide crisis intervention and immediate disposition plans for the suicidal patient, the potentially aggressive patient, and the psychotic patient.
-This training experience helps to increase your competence and comfort in assessing and managing behavioral emergencies
+Interns will conduct a brief clinical interview, provide crisis intervention and immediate disposition plans for patients with suicidal ideation, potentially aggressive behaviors, and possible psychosis.
+This training experience helps to increase your competence and comfort in assessing and managing behavioral emergencies.

 Specialty rotations are designed to be an in-depth experience within a specific area.
 By focusing on a single medical service for six months, interns have the opportunity to become an integral part of the medical team.
-Interns will play a central and vital role in providing psychosocial interventions and consulting with the medical team.
+Interns will play a central and vital role in providing assessment and psychosocial interventions and consulting with the medical team.
 Rotations may vary each year, but at least 4 of the following rotations will be offered each year.

 Possible rotations may include: